Frequently Asked Questions

 Is the Greek Septuagint reliable?

-The Divine Name appears thousands of times in Bible manuscripts, both Hebrew and some Greek.
-While the tradition arose to replace it with Lord, our project charter specifically forbids removing or censoring words from the Bible.
-Learn more.
+God’s Name appears thousands of times in Bible manuscripts, either spelled out as YHWH (in both Hebrew and some Greek) or as circumlocutions.
+While the tradition arose to replace it with Lord, our project charter forbids removing or censoring words and translating terms to say what they mean.

 Why do you use ‘Jehovah’ instead of ‘Yahweh?’

-Why do you use the Divine Name in your New Testament?
+Why do you use the God’s Name in your New Testament?

-The Name appears over 100 times in the Greek manuscripts as a euphemism.
+The Name appears over 100 times in the Greek manuscripts as a circumlocution.
 It’s ‘Lord’ (kyrios) with a missing article (‘the’) beforehand.
-That was the standard euphemism that the Greek Septuagint used to replace the Name, which Greek-speaking Jews had been using for centuries.
+That was the standard circumlocution that the Greek Septuagint used to replace the Name, which Greek-speaking Jews had been using for centuries.

-In the Aramaic manuscripts, the Name appears as a different euphemism, as the word maryah (meaning ‘highest Lord’) over 100 times.
+In the Aramaic manuscripts, the Name often appears as a different circumlocution, as the word maryah (meaning ‘highest Lord’) over 130 times.

-Therefore, we translate these euphemisms to say just what they were originally designed to mean: the Divine Name.
+Therefore, we translate these circumlocutions to say just what they were originally designed to mean: God’s Name.
+However, you can switch this off in your settings if you don’t like it.

-See our page on the Divine Name in the New Testament for details.
+See our article God’s Name in Christian Texts for details.

 Why did you translate such-and-such that way?

 Please see our translator notes.
 The relevant link may be in the verse in question.
-You can also click the verse number to view the verse in our favorite interlinear sources.
+You can also click the verse number to view the verse in interlinear sources.

 What’s the correct way to cite the 2001 Translation elsewhere?

-This is done automatically for you if you use the ‘Copy or share verse’ feature on our website Bible pages.
-Just click the verse number that you wish to copy and select ‘Copy or share verse’ from the pop-up menu.
+This is done automatically when you click the verse number and select ‘Copy verse text’ from the pop-up menu.

 Technical translation questions

-Which Bible text is the 2001 based upon?
+Which Bible text family is the 2001 based upon?

 From what critical editions or manuscripts is the 2001 translated?

-Originally, our primary source text for the Jewish Era books was the critical edition of the Septuagint by Henry Barclay Swete (printed in 1930).
-However, over time, volunteers began to consult other critical editions.
-We will soon begin a massive proofreading project and will return to only using Swete’s Septuagint for the sake of consistency and transparency.
+Originally, our Old Testament source was Swete’s Septuagint.
+However, over time, volunteers consulted other critical editions.
+We have begun a massive proofreading project to return the text to only using Swete’s Septuagint for the sake of consistency and transparency (it’s primarily the Codex Vaticanus).

-As for the Christian Era books, our primary source was originally the Greek Westcott and Hort text.
+Our New Testament source was originally the Greek Westcott and Hort critical text.
 However, volunteers consulted others so much when researching corrections that no single critical edition became more used or trusted.

 Publications